Approved By: Adam Stone, Interim Chief Information Officer

 2.6 Other DOE Reviews

 The DOE Berkeley Site Office (BSO) conducts graded oversight reviews of the Laboratory's Cyber Security Program.
-These reviews include ongoing operational awareness activities and scheduled assessments and reviews into particular risks or control families.
-Assessment topics are generally planned and calendared at the start of the performance year.
-Berkeley Lab's safeguards and security program is often subject to an extensive DOE BSO review.
+These reviews include ongoing operational awareness activities and, as needed, scheduled assessments and reviews into particular risks or control families.
+The cornerstone of BASO oversight is ongoing Operational Awareness meetings between BASO SMEs and the Cyber Program.
+These meetings cover incidents, emerging risks, and major technical/policy changes.

-Historically, DOE Office of Health, Safety and Security (HSS) has conducted both assistance visits and red team/full evaluations of Laboratory cyber security programs.
-Additionally, Berkeley Lab can engage HSS upon request to review our systems and practices.
+Historically, DOE EA has conducted both assistance visits and red team/full evaluations of Laboratory cyber security programs.
+Additionally, Berkeley Lab can engage EA upon request to review our systems and practices.

 The DOE Office of Science has also initiated Integrated Safeguards and Security (S&S) Surveys that include cyber security in scope.
-The Office of Science works to coordinate any reviews with HSS reviews.
+The Office of Science works to coordinate any reviews with EA reviews.
+Beginning in FY23, these reviews have evolved to become Office of Science Cyber Peer Reviews.

 2.7 Peer Reviews